|

 TASTE OF HILO 2025

 The Japanese Chamber of Commerce will present the annual "A Taste of Hilo" from 1-3pm at Sangha Hall in Hilo.
-Enjoy 'ono grinds at East Hawai'i's premier culinary event, which showcases more than 30 of the island's tastemakers and beverage purveyors.
+Enjoy 'ono grinds at East Hawai'i's premier culinary event, which showcases many of the island's tastemakers and beverage purveyors.
 Attendees enjoy sweet and savory delights created by chefs, restaurants and patisseries, and sample locally crafted beer, wine and sake.
 The event is a great way to taste flavors and ingredients unique to the islands.
 Each year, a different local ingredient is featured.
 Other local products featured at A Taste of Hilo have included Big Island abalone, sturgeon, pasture-raised beef, kampachi and blue fin tuna.
 Proceeds help support Hawai'i Community College's workforce development programs.
-Tickets are on sale at tasteofhilo.org.
+More info and tickets available at tasteofhilo.org.

 HALLOWEEN TRICK-OR-TREAT EVENT - QUEENS' MARKETPLACE, WAIKOLOA BEACH RESORT